Connect with us

 on

-PERS provides pension benefits for more than 360,000 current and former government employees in Mississippi, school district employees and higher education and community college staff.
+PERS provides pension benefits for more than 360,000 current and former government employees in Mississippi, including school district employees and higher education and community college staff.

 The system has experienced financial problems for years that many argue have gone largely unaddressed.
-It has about $32 in assets to pay its retirees, but it is about $25 billion in long-term debt.
-It has a ratio of about 56%, meaning the system has just 56% of the revenue needed to cover its liabilities over a 30-year period.
+It has about $32 billion in assets to pay its retirees, but it is about $25 billion in long-term debt.
+It has a funding ratio of about 56%, meaning the system has just 56% of the revenue needed to cover its liabilities over a 30-year period.

-PERS leaders this year are asking the Legislature for an infusion of cash — which lawmakers traditionally do not on an annual basis — to help offset the system’s uncertain financial future.
+PERS leaders this year are asking the Legislature for an infusion of cash — which lawmakers traditionally do not provide on an annual basis — to help offset the system’s uncertain financial future.

 Hosemann recently said until the issues facing PERS are resolved, the Legislature cannot commit on how much to provide in funding for state agencies, schools and other programs.